 - Julio Calderon, Access to Higher Education Organizer, Florida Immigrant Coalition

 - Jeannett B Manzanero, Director, Dr. Kathryn W. Davis Global Education Center, Palm Beach State College

-How Can We Help Students Make Better College Decisions?
-(October 15, 2015)
+October 15: How Can We Help Students Make Better College Decisions?

 New America’s College Decisions Survey interviewed over 1,000 prospective and beginning college students, with findings featured in five briefs released during the summer and fall of 2015:

-Florida College Access Network (FCAN) cordially invites you to attend a webinar introducing FloridaShines, an online educational service of the Florida Virtual Campus.
+In this webinar, FCAN introduced FloridaShines, an online educational service of the Florida Virtual Campus.
 Florida Virtual Campus (FLVC) has redesigned and rebranded its student-facing online services to better serve K-20 students.
 The newly launched FloridaShines website provides online access to educational services for high school and postsecondary students throughout the state including:

 - Planners, checklists, and an evaluation to see if you’re ready for college

 - A searchable database for researching degree programs at Florida colleges and universities